neuropeds1/evd-transport-app/docs/Anesthesia_Considerations.md

 - Be prepared to manage a surge in ICP

 **Essential Preparations:**
-- Ensure a proper baseline neuro exam is done if possible
+- Ensure a proper baseline neuro exam is done, including level of consciousness, any focal sensory or motor deficit, and pupillary examination
 - Review all EVD data:
   - Recent outputs
   - ICP values
   - CSF appearance
 - Have a plan with neurosurgery for how the EVD will be managed during induction
-- Sometimes neurosurgery might temporarily open the EVD if safe, to allow drainage while the patient is manipulated
+- Sometimes, neurosurgery might temporarily open the EVD if safe, to allow drainage while the patient is manipulated

 ### 2. Intracranial Dynamics During Induction